hyperstack-org/website/Readme.md

 + Deployments are all through Travis
 + You can see the deploy history here: https://travis-ci.org/hyperstack-org
-+ Any push to edge or master triggers a deployment
++ Any push to `edge` or `master` triggers a deployment

-## Semantic-UI
+## Contributing

-The website uses Semantic-UI CSS and Rect-Semantic-UI.
-The CSS is built from the `vendor\semantic` folder using gulp.
-We modify the Semantic less variables instead of overriding CSS elements.

-+ Change any of the global site variables (see docs) https://semantic-ui.com/usage/theming.html
-+ Change site variables here `/vendor/semantic/src/themes/hyperstack/globals/site.variables`
-+ Navigate to `vendor\semantic`
-+ `gulp build-css`
-+ `cp dist/semantic.css ../../app/assets/stylesheets/semantic.css`

-The copy `semantic.css` to `app\assets\stylesheets`
+We would really love help in evolving this project.
+Please see the issue list for a great place to start.

 ## How the code works